dearden/language_change_methods/README.md

 # language_change_methods

-A library of language change methods in python.
+A repository of methods for plotting/analysing language change.